01 of 06

 Pry Open the Mangosteen

-Once you have cut around the entire fruit, similar to an avocado, try prying the fruit open with your fingers, or gently pulling it apart each half with your hands.
+Once you have cut around the entire fruit, try prying it open with your fingers or gently pulling apart each half with your hands, similar to opening an avocado.
 If you cannot do this, or cannot see the white of the fruit, you have not cut deeply enough.Continue to 4 of 6 below.

 04 of 06